 Individual right to object (Art.
 21 GDPR)

-In addition, you have a right to object to the use of your personal data (Art.
-21 GDPR) if this takes place on the basis of a balancing of interests of the Bank (Art.
+In addition, you have a right to object to the processing of your Personal Data (Art.
+21 GDPR) if this processing takes place on the basis of a balancing of interests of the Bank (Art.
 6 para.
 1f GDPR).
 A right to object also exists if data is processed according to profiling based on this provision (Art.
 4 para.
 4) or on the basis of public interest (Art.
 6 para.
 1e GDPR).

-In case of objection, the processing of your data just be discontinued unless the Bank has compelling reasons for the processing or compelling interests that outweigh your interests, rights and freedoms.
+In the case of objection, the processing of your Personal Data will be discontinued unless the Bank has compelling reasons for the processing or there are compelling interests that outweigh your interests, rights and freedoms.
 A discontinuation of the processing is not mandatory if the processing is carried out with respect to the establishment, exercise or defence of legal claims.

 Right to object against data processing for direct marketing purposes (Art.
 21 GDPR)

-Furthermore, the data subject may at any time object to the processing of personal data if these are used for direct marketing purposes.
+Furthermore, the data subject may at any time object to the processing of Personal Data if it is used for direct marketing purposes.